outdreamer/build-a-cure-1/docs/tasks/work.md

 				- standardized sentence: standardized word
 				- sentence metadata: word metadata

-			- asymmetries: which variables are better predictors than predicted given causal position
+			- asymmetries: which variables are better predictors than predicted given causal position, required intent, and ability to lose information for that intent

 				- if we have surrounding (preceding/alternative/following) variables for a target variable in a causal structure, can we infer the surrounded target variable (and its metadata if not provided) with the other surrounding variable data, with a model of sub-systems that could be determining that variable, if its complexity is variable)
 					- like how 'level of variation from template' is an interim variable, predicted by email/template metadata, & predicting the output attack type
 					- certain types of these surrounded/interim variables will be inferable, even with overlap across type values, and even with missing variables
 					- the reason for inferring the surrounded 'level of variation' variable in the data missing it is to use it as a predictor in data including it

 				- other variable relationships involve loss of information in one direction, depending on context